f4exb/sdrangel/sdrgui/audio.md

 <h1>Audio management</h1>

 Audio devices can be controlled with two dialogs:
   - The Audio preferences dialog: set audio device parameters.
-The dialog shows one tab for output and another tab for input devices
+The dialog shows one tab for output and another tab for input devices.
+Detailed in sections 1 and 2.
   - The Audio selection dialog: each channel plugin having audio output or input can show this dialog to select which device to use to direct output or input streams.
 This dialog opens by right clicking on a button that depends on the plugin (see plugin documentation).
+Detailed in section 3.

 <h2>1.
 Audio output preferences</h2>